Coronavirus, Domestic Abuse and Sexual Violence: Information for Professionals

 JUNO Women’s Aid

-- Where possible and appropriate, email the helpline: email@example.com
+- Where possible and appropriate, professionals should email the helpline to reserve the telephone helpline capacity for survivors: email@example.com

-- All face-to-face contact has been suspended.
+- Most face-to-face contact has been suspended.
 This includes: The Freedom Programme, Stronger Families, Escape The Trap, work in schools and volunteer programmes.
-Where possible, support is being offered via 1-1 telephone calls.
+Where possible, support is being offered online or via 1-1 telephone calls.

 - Accepting referrals